 VIZ_PDF() This placeholder can be used in only in the Email Attachment ~ field and will cause a PDF of the referenced viz to be included as an appended (non-inline) attachment.
 Custom filenames are supported for appended attachments.

-There are a number of ways we can customize the various content references, the rest of this section has more details on customizing views, using URL parameters, custom filenames, and more!
+There are a number of ways we can customize the various content references, .
+The rest of this section has more details on customizing views, using URL parameters, custom filenames, and more!

-Custom View References: Getting Almost Any View From Tableau Server
+Custom View References: Getting Almost Any View from Tableau Server

 When called with no arguments, the VIZ_LINK(), VIZ_IMAGE(), VIZ_CSV(), and VIZ_PDF() content references will use the Advanced Alerts trigger view for the link, image, or data.
 We can go beyond that, though, by referencing most any viz we want to!
-For example VIZ_IMAGE([workbookname/viewname]) will render the given [workbookname/viewname] as a PNG.
+For example, VIZ_IMAGE(workbookname/viewname) will render the given workbookname/viewname as a PNG.

-In general the easiest way to construct these references is to go to Tableau Server in your web browser, find the view that you want, and copy the appropriate portion of the URL.
-For example if the URL is http://myServer/views/SalesData/SalesDashboard then the argument for VIZ_IMAGE() would be VIZIMAGE(SalesData/SalesDashboard), i.e. everything after the …/views/.
+In general the easiest way to construct these references is to go to Tableau Server in your web browser, find the view that you want, and copy the appropriate portion of the URL (everything after the …/views/).
+For example if the URL is:

+http://myServer/views/SalesData/SalesDashboard

+Then the argument for VIZ_IMAGE() would be:

+VIZ_IMAGE(SalesData/SalesDashboard)

+i.e. everything after the …/views/.

-Permission Limitations on Custom Views
+Limitations on Content References

-Since Advanced Alerts are generated based on the Tableau user of the trigger view any custom view references will use that user’s permissions.
-It’s assumed that some sort of administrator would be configuring the Advanced Alerts so they would have the necessary permissions.
-Also all downloaded custom views have to be in the same Site as the trigger view.
+All referenced views must be within the same Site as the trigger view.

+Each content reference is subject to the same timeout limit that the alert itself has.
+Referencing a set of view that take ten minutes to load is generally a bad idea, so keep ‘em snappy.

+The author of an Advanced Alert must have permissions to access all of the content they reference in their alert.

+I t’s absolutely a best practice that the author should generally only be referencing views that they themselves own, or are owned by individuals who work with the author closely.
+It’s possible to reference any view that you have the appropriate permissions for, but without close coordination, it’s likely that they will change over time and cause unexpected problems with your alert.

-URL Parameters: ?myParam=myValue
+URL Parameters

-Content References also support URL Parameters as described in Filter Views Using URL Parameters http://kb.tableau.com/articles/knowledgebase/view-filters-url.
+Content References also support URL Parameters as described in Filter Views Using URL Parameters.
 For example you could use VIZ_IMAGE(VizAlertsDemo/Product?Region=East) to send only the East data in an email.
+Keep in mind that you do need to URL encode any values, for passed into the URL parameters.
+F example:

+VIZ_PDF(VizAlertsDemo/Product?Customer%20Segment=Corporate)

-Keep in mind that you do need to URL encode any values, for example VIZ_PDF(VizAlertsDemo/Product?Customer%20Segment=Corporate).
-If you want to filter the trigger view without explicitly referencing it you can do that by adding just the URL parameter, for example VIZ_CSV(?Customer%20Segment=Corporate) would filter the trigger view.
+If you want to filter the trigger view itself, without explicitly referencing it, you can do that by adding just the URL parameter, for example:

+VIZ_CSV(?Customer%20Segment=Corporate)

 Note that VizAlerts uses the “|” (pipe) character as a delimiter for additional arguments after the URL parameter for filenames, etc. so if your custom views are requiring URL parameters using “|” then you will need to URL encode those “|” characters.

-Also, VizAlerts automatically adds the :refresh=y option to make sure that your outgoing emails contain the latest data.
+Also, VizAlerts automatically adds the :refresh=y URL parameter to make sure that your outgoing emails contain the latest data.

 Controlling PNG Size